 (PA Route 51 to PA Route 837)

 The southern section of the Mon/Fayette PA Route 51 to I-376 Project is divided into seven construction sections.
 Construction of the first section (53A1) could begin in early 2023.
-Construction will proceed on the remaining sections as each section is completed and open to traffic.
+Construction on the remaining sections will continue and sections of the roadway will open as interchanges are completed and toll points are put in place.

 Below is a brief description and map of the seven sections.